pokt-network/pocket/docs/development/CODE_REVIEW_GUIDELINES.md

 - `SOS`: Show Stopper.
 You feel strongly enought that it needs to be addressed now.

 Use the above to communicate next steps for the author to pursue based on the comment.

-### Starting a Review

-Consider if it could be broken into smaller Pull Requests.
-If it is clear that it can be, summarize your thinking on how in your Review.

-If the commits be (re)organized (i.e. reordered and/or amended) such that there is a commit at which the tests are passing prior to the conclusion of the main change, that's a signal that there's likely a logic split which can be made at that point in such a (re)arrangement.

-Use the following guidelines to evaluate whether a Pull Request should be approved:

-- *Every* Pull Request should have tests or justification otherwise; esp. bug fixes.
-- *Every* Pull Request should have at least 1 approval from a team member internal or external to the project.
-Exceptions made by repository maintainer(s), as necessary, on a case-by-case basis.

 During review, submit feedback using line comments (A); prefer "Add\[ing a\] single comment" over "Start[ing] a review" (B).